Disney Eras

 Disney Golden Age Movies – (1937-1942)

-Disney had already become one of the most successful animators in the country.
-His shorts had developed a whimsy of their own with the look of color cinema and the Silly Symphonies.
+Disney had already become one of the country’s most successful animators.
+His shorts developed a whimsy of their own, combining the look of color cinema and the Silly Symphonies.

 • Snow White and the Seven Dwarfs (1937): The first animated feature film and the first animated work to use the multiplane camera to create an illusion of three-dimensionality featuring the famous 7 dwarfs names.